 Hollis Garden is a free 1.2 acre botanical garden with over 10,000 different plant species..
 The patterned flower beds and ornamental fountains are a beautiful sight to see.

-Take an airboat Tour along the shoreline of Lake Kissimmee with Floridian captains from the family-owned marina at Grape Hammock Fish Camp.
+Take an airboat tour along the shoreline of Lake Kissimmee with Floridian captains from the family-owned marina at Grape Hammock Fish Camp.
+In addition to the boat tours, Grape Hammock is a top-rated Fish Camp in the state, and the perfect place to see the Old Florida.

 Canoe or kayak through the serene environment that surrounds the Peace River Paddling Trail.